 In the grand scheme of all things rock and roll.
-Ian Hunter is currently the elder statesmen of rock.
+Ian Hunter is currently the elder statesman of rock.
 Ian Hunter began playing in rock and roll bands in the 1950s.
-Being originally from Oswestry, Shropshire, England, Ian Hunter began to learn hs trade in the dance halls and pubs of England.
+Being initially from Oswestry, Shropshire, England, Ian Hunter began to learn hs trade in the dance halls and pubs of England.
 One of Ian Hunter’s first bands he worked with was a band called The Apex Group.
 In 1966, Ina Hunter joined a group called The Scenery.
 Hunter’s association with The Scenery was a pivotal point in the development of his career because it was in The Scenery where he met Mick Ronson.
 Ian Hunter and Mick Ronson would become good friends and collaborators for the rest of their careers.

 In 1969, Ian Hunter joined a new band called Mott The Hoople.
 Ian was the last member to join the group.
-For a few years Ian Hunter became the band’s primary songwriter as well as lead singer.
-It was during the time Ian Hunter was with the band that group released their biggest hit called “All The Young Dudes,” which was actually written by David Bowie.
+For a few years, Ian Hunter became the band’s primary songwriter as well as lead singer.
+It was during the time Ian Hunter was with the band that the group released their biggest hit called “All The Young Dudes,” which was actually written by David Bowie.
 Ian Hunter left Mott The Hoople in 1974.

 Ina Hunter released his first solo album in 1975 entitled simply Ian Hunter.
 Joining Ian Hunter on the album was his friend Mick Ronson on guitar.
 The album featured the song “Once Bitten Twice Shy,” which would stand as one of the most successful songs Ian Hunter ever released as a solo artist.
 Ian Hunter followed up his debut album one year later with the record All American Alien Boy.
-One of the most interesting aspects of the album was the inclusion of legendary jazz bassist Jaco Pastorius on the record.
+One of the most exciting aspects of the album was the inclusion of legendary jazz bassist Jaco Pastorius on the record.

 After a seven year absence from the recording studio, Ian Hunter returned with his friend Mick Ronson in 1990 with the album YUI Orta.
-Sadly, a year later Mick Ronson died from liver cancer.
-In 1995.
-Ian Hunter released the album Dirty Laundry which was recorded at Abbey Road Studios in London.
+Sadly, a year later, Mick Ronson died from liver cancer in 1995.
+Ian Hunter released the album Dirty Laundry, which was recorded at Abbey Road Studios in London.
 In 1996, Ian Hunter continued his 1990s output with the album The Artful Dodger.

 In 2001, twenty six years after the release of his first album, Ian Hunter released the politically charged album Rant.
 Six years later, with the fire still burning strong, Ian Hunter released the studio album Shrunken Heads.
-Two years later in 2009, Ian Hunter released his 13th solo album entitled Man Overboard.
+Two years later, in 2009, Ian Hunter released his 13th solo album entitled Man Overboard.

 So many artists who had great success in the 1970s have just sat around living off their classic rock years.
 Not Ian Hunter, the man has defined what the term musician and songwriter really means.
-Like so many of the old blues musicians, Ian Hunter will continue to sing, play and write songs forever, because that’s what he does.
+Like so many of the old blues musicians, Ian Hunter will continue to sing, play, and write songs forever because that’s what he does.
 That is rock and roll!
 That is Ian Hunter!

 # 10 – Noises

 We open our top 10 Ian Hunter songs list with a track from his Short Back n’ Sides album.
-The record was released in 1981 and served as the follow up studio album to his hugely successful record You’re Never Alone with a Schizophrenic.
-The song “Noises,” was written by Ian Hunter and Tommy Morrongiello.
+The record was released in 1981 and served as the follow-up studio album to his hugely successful record; You’re Never Alone with a Schizophrenic.
+The song “Noises” was written by Ian Hunter and Tommy Morrongiello.
 It was the only song on the album not credited just to Ian Hunter.
-Tommy Morrongiello is an incredible guitarist, musician and producer from New Jersey who was a member of the Ian Hunter band during the early 1980s.
-“Noises,” is one of the most original sounding songs in Ian Hunter’s catalog and has always been a fascinating listen that reveals more with each play.
+Tommy Morrongiello is an incredible guitarist, musician, and producer from New Jersey who was a member of the Ian Hunter band during the early 1980s.
+“Noises” is one of the most original-sounding songs in Ian Hunter’s catalog and has always been a fascinating listen that reveals more with each play.

 # 9 – All The Good Ones Are Taken

-Ian Hunter’s great grooving track “All The Good Ones Are Taken,” was released in 1983 on the album of the same name.
+Ian Hunter’s great grooving track “All The Good Ones Are Taken” was released in 1983 on the album of the same name.
 In the video, Ian Hunter removes his trademark dark glasses which completely blew away Ian Hunter fans.
-A trivial as that may seem to many, it was actually a big deal because Ian Hunter was never photographed without his dark shades.
+As trivial as that may seem to many, it was actually a big deal because Ian Hunter was never photographed without his dark shades.
 The track also featured the legendary Bruce Springsteen and the E Street Band saxophonist Clarence Clemons.

 # 8 – All American Alien Boy

 Ina Hunter’s title track to his sophomore album was a brilliant play on Rick Derringer’s All American Boy album title.
 However, too much emphasis was probably put on the play instead of the actual title All American Alien Boy.
 In essence, it was the perfect title of rock and roll rebellion.
-The great third and fourth lines of the song said it all “Don’t want to vote for the left wing – don’t want to vote for the right I gotta have both-to make me fly.”
+The great third and fourth lines of the song said it all: “Don’t want to vote for the left-wing – don’t want to vote for the right I gotta have both-to make me fly.”

 # 7 – Ships